JoelJJoseph/JoelJJoseph/README.md

   - 🌱 I’m currently learning Masters in computer application in Data analytics
   - 👯 I’m looking to collaborate on Projects
   - 🤔 I’m looking for help with Documentation and tags
-  - 📫 How to reach me on twitter:[Linkedin - @Joel John Joseph](https://www.linkedin.com/in/joel-john-joseph-2b77a41a4/)
+  - 📫 How to reach me on LinkedIn:[Linkedin - @Joel John Joseph](https://www.linkedin.com/in/joel-john-joseph-2b77a41a4/)
   - 😄 Pronouns:He/his
   - ⚡ Fun fact: I have 3 J on my name